aznight85048/promptgenai/README.md

 ## Contact
 For any questions or suggestions, please feel free to open an issue or contact me directly at [aznight85048@gmail.com](mailto:aznight85048@gmail.com).

----

 ## Special Note to Ollama Users
 I understand the challenges you might face with other interface setups and configurations (I know how frustrating it can be). **PromptGenAI** is designed to offer you a seamless and straightforward experience.
 Dive right into exploring local Large Language Models without the hassle of complicated installs or disappearing models.
 I'll do my best to make help make this journey with LLMs enjoyable and productive!

----
+### Related Projects
+Explore additional utilities and troubleshooting tools in the [unofficial-ollama-helpers](https://github.com/aznight85048/unofficial-ollama-helpers) repository to further enhance your experience with the Ollama Serve API.

-**Keywords**: local large language models, , lllm, no framework, ollama, generative ai, simple ai ui, ai for beginners, local llm, api, endpoint, vanilla, javascript, no external libraries, no 3rd party extensions, no containers, webui alternative, web ui alternative, openweb ui alternative, simple
+**Keywords**: local large language models, , lllm, no framework, ollama, generative ai, simple ai ui, llm for beginners, local llm, api, endpoint, vanilla, javascript, no external libraries, no 3rd party extensions, no containers, webui alternative, web ui alternative, openweb ui alternative, simple